okabsd/rubyisms/docs/README.md

 *Major* methods are the same old functions-assigned-to-properties that we're all used to.
 They're basic functions attached to the prototype chain.
 They accept arguments, and they can chain `.call`, `.apply`, `.bind`, because they *are* functions.

 *Minor* methods are methods implemented behind *getters* & *setters*.
 It would be fair to simply call them getters, but there's generally a lot more going on below the surface than just property retrieval.
 They can *not* be invoked externally, and as such they never accept any arguments.
-The are simply called.
+They are simply called.

 ## Immutable . . . or ?